-There are two reasons for automatically flushing the undo buffer before saving a document:
+There are three reasons for automatically flushing the undo buffer before saving a document:

-- As you edit a document, deleted objects are retained in memory so that they can be undone.
-Flushing the undo buffer when the document is saved, recovers the memory used by these objects. - It ensures that the saved document uses as little disc space as possible.
+- .
+As you edit a document, deleted objects are retained so that they can be put back.
+Flushing the undo buffer when the document is saved, recovers the memory used by these objects. - · It ensures that the saved document uses as little disc space as possible. - · Anyone receiving the document cannot use undo to see the contents of previous versions.